ABOUT

 4. Information

 OCCE aims to be a central source of data, insight, and opportunity for Memphis’s creative sector.
-We gather and share information on funding, policy, economic impact, and best practices to support informed decision-making by creatives and stakeholders
+We gather and share information on funding, policy, economic impact, and best practices to support informed decision-making by creatives and stakeholders.

 5. Networks